altexdim/sourcemod-plugin-gungame/README.txt

         need stats to run the handicap.
 I just do not want to run gungame_stats at all because I use hlstatsx.
 The extra processing for top10 etc is not necessary.

-    * Bug report
-        [IN-PROGRESS] * Players do not triple level.
-Fast speed, sound etc - when they get 3 levels.

-    * Bug report
-       1. [IN-PROGRESS] * when I have "WarmupStartup" "1" and each team has a player then new round starts with info in chat "[GunGame] Warmup round has not started yet" when should be "[GunGame] Warmup round is in progress".
-It is ok in next round.

-       2. AFK management bugs:
-        [IN-PROGRESS] * plugin require one extra AFK death than set in config file i.e.
-            "AfkDeaths" "2" - requires 3 AFK deaths before an action [IN-PROGRESS] * AFK deaths counter is not cleared after AFK kick (maybe also when it moves to spectators).
-When you got AFK kick, rejoin and get one more AFK death then plugin kicks instantly no matter what is in "AfkDeaths".
-        [IN-PROGRESS] * AFK action moving to spectators don't work

     ----====----==== Normal priority list ----====----====

     + Feature request: